Line 1 (Sistema de Tren Eléctrico Urbano)

-Line 1 of the Guadalajara light rail system, in service since 1 September 1989, is the oldest line of the Sistema de Tren Eléctrico Urbano (SITEUR).
-It was previously marked blue, but after the remodelling of the stations from 2014 to 2018 it is now red.
+Line 1 of the Guadalajara Urban Electric Train System opened on 1 September 1989.
+It is the oldest line of the Sistema de Tren Eléctrico Urbano (SITEUR), or Urban Electric Train System in Guadalajara.
+It was previously coloured blue, but after the stations were remodeled between 2014 and 2018 it is now red.

-The road infrastructure of this line was begun in 1974, and was completed in 1976, with the intention of implementing a Metropolitan and Railway Public Transportation System in Guadalajara; same that did not materialize due to the diversion of federal resources which led to the alternative implementation of electric trolleybus lines.
+The construction of this line's road infrastructure began in 1974 and finished in 1976, with the intention of implementing a metropolitan and railway public transportation system in Guadalajara.
+This did not happen, as federal resources were diverted, which led to the building of electric trolleybus lines instead.

-In 1982 an overpass was built at the intersection of Avenida Colón with the Calzada Lázaro Cárdenas and was completed in 1984 (for the extension of the Guadalajara Trolleybus) towards Avenida Miguel López de Legaspi, and its pre-construction began in 1988, extending it from peripheral to peripheral, and it was completed in February 1989, to later be inaugurated in September of that same year.
-The inauguration was headed by the then Governor of Jalisco, Guillermo Cosío Vidaurri, and by the then President of Mexico, Carlos Salinas de Gortari.
+In 1982 an overpass was built at the intersection of Avenida Colón with the Calzada Lázaro Cárdenas and was completed in 1984 (for the extension of the Guadalajara trolleybus) towards Avenida Miguel López de Legaspi, and its pre-construction began in 1988, extending it from peripheral to peripheral, and it was completed in February 1989, to later be inaugurated in September of that same year.
+The inauguration was headed by the then-governor of Jalisco, Guillermo Cosío Vidaurri, and by the former president of Mexico, Carlos Salinas de Gortari.

-In August 2014 the extension of line 1 to the north began, where the current terminal is located: the Auditorio station, located 1 km from the Periférico Norte station, the new station was inaugurated on November 23, 2018.
+In August 2014 the extension of line 1 to the north began, where the current terminal is located: the Auditorio station, located 1 km from the Periférico Norte station; the new station was opened on November 23, 2018.
 Line 1 links the municipalities of Zapopan, Guadalajara and Tlaquepaque from north to south through the Calzada Federalismo/Avenida Cristóbal Colón.

 Line stations

-Line 1 had 19 stations (12 on the surface in 2 sections, 6 underground and one in trench) when it was first opened, but, after the inauguration of Auditorio station, the line now has 20 stations (11 on the surface in 2 sections, 8 underground in 2 sections and one in trench).
+Line 1 had 19 stations (12 on the surface in 2 sections, 6 underground and one in trench) when it first opened, but after the Auditorio station was added, the line now has 20 stations (11 on the surface in 2 sections, 8 underground in 2 sections and one in trench).
 The stations are described in the following table:

-Future extensions and remodelings
+Future extensions and remodellings

-It is intended to extend Line 1 to Arroyo Hondo in the north and to Arroyo Seco in the south.
-All stations are currently being extended to 90 m to allow each train convoy to be extended to three cars instead of two.
-In addition, all surface stations will be remodeled, which will look like the Urdaneta station, which was previously expanded for a failed project to build a light rail line connecting Tlajomulco with Line 1.
+Line 1 has been planned to extend to Arroyo Hondo in the north and Arroyo Seco in the south.
+All station platforms were extended to 90 m to allow each train convoy to be extended to three cars instead of two.